• The most common pay schedules are weekly, biweekly, semi-monthly, and monthly.

 • It’s easier to prevent wage and hour violations with simplified overtime calculations.

-• Weekly schedules align more closely with government regulations, which is useful during government or company payroll audits.
+• Weekly schedules align more closely with government regulations, which is helpful during government or company payroll audits.

 Cons